Margaret Baskerville: Training

-Baskerville returned to Australia in 1906.
-She assisted her former teacher Charles Douglas Richardson in a shared studio.
+She assisted her former teacher Douglas Richardson in a shared studio.
 The two married in 1914.

+Professional sculptor

-Baskerville created a number of monuments in Australian.
+After WWI Baskerville created a number of soldier monuments in Australia.
 Her first commission was the major commission for a bronze monument to the 22nd Premier of Victoria, Sir Thomas Bent.
 She was the first Australian woman sculptor to receive this honour.
-She also produced the James Cuming memorial, and the Edith Cavell memorial.
+She also produced the James Cuming memorial, and Melbourne's Edith Cavell Memorial.

-She exhibited her work regularly, and her last exhibition was in 1929.
+In 1916 Walter Burley Griffin and Marion Mahony Griffin undertook for the entrepreneurial Greek émigré restaurateur (Greek Consul-General) Antony J. J. Lucas the luxury refit of the Vienna Cafe at 270 Collins Street, Melbourne in a transitional Art Nouveau/Art Deco style.
+They commissioned local artists; Baskerville jeweller Charles Costerman for the sculptural elements and Bertha Merfield for a mural.